x00/WorkerDomain/README.md

 ![](https://dl.dropboxusercontent.com/u/15933183/WorkerDomain/WorkerDomain.png)

 The purpose is both separation of concerns and a way of organising and making clear implicit code.
-What you have is the standard plugin class at the bottom left in pink `MyPlugin`, is what is directly employed by the framework, and its method will be called by the framework.
+What you have is the standard plugin class at the bottom left in pink `MyPlugin`, is what is directly employed by the framework, and its methods will be called by the framework.

-Quite often this file doesn't just serve the purpose of interfacing with the pluggable API, it contain all kinds of other logic, which can make it quite clutter fasts, especially if your plugin is more than a dozen
+Quite often this file doesn't just serve the purpose of interfacing with the pluggable API, it contain all kinds of other logic, which can make it quite cluttered, especially if your plugin is more than a dozen lines.

 The idea in this pattern is to keep this file lean, and basically only contain interfacing methods, if at all possible.

 Now within plugin there can be all sort of different tasks, and these categories of tasks can be intermingled.
-The idea of the patterns is to place task operations under `Workers`, which can collaborate together.
+The idea of the pattern is to place task operations under `Workers`, which can collaborate together.

 Now Workers are grouped in a single collection, but their classes are not part of the plugins inheritance, they are are merely employed to do tasks.